core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 * Incoming non KUDOS messages MUST first be attempted to decrypt by using CTX\_NEW.
 If decryption fails, a second attempt can use CTX\_OLD.

 * When an amount of time defined by the policy has elapsed since the establishment of CTX\_NEW, the peer deletes CTX\_OLD.

+A peer MUST NOT retain CTX\_OLD beyond the establishment of CTX\_NEW and the achievement of key confirmation, if any of the following conditions holds: CTX\_OLD is expired (see {{common-context}}); an amount 'limit_v' of failed decryptions and verifications of incoming messages has been experienced, by using the Recipient Key of the Recipient Context of CTX\_OLD (see {{verifying-req-resp}}).

 ## Discussion # {#ssec-discussion}